 This was when my self-view began to evolve.
-Each of those—girlfriend, wife, or booking agent—was a part of what defined me in the eyes of many.
+Each of those—girlfriend, wife, or booking agent—was part of what defined me in the eyes of many.
 Through the years, I added concert promoter, mother, homeowner, video producer, chief financial officer, author, and even toilet repairman (because we couldn’t afford a plumber) to my many titles.
-But none of those were what created a definition of the person I was; they were just what I was doing at that moment in time.
+But none of those created a definition of the person I was; they were just what I was doing at that moment in time.
 They were where life circumstances or choices threw me.

 Do I give up when life gets difficult?
 Yes, life does get difficult.
-There is not one of us who is immune to the challenges we face when merely trying to succeed in the life we’ve been given.
+No one of us is immune to the challenges we face when merely trying to succeed in the life we’ve been given.
 Whether they are circumstances we cannot control, ones we have created, or ones that have been created for us by others, how we handle them determines what defines us.
 Not to say we don’t become weary, nor find circumstances that may dictate that we need to shift the path.
 It’s simply not giving up that will determine the outcome of what we face.

 Do I ignore those who bring me down, those who would limit me?
 I have yet to understand why others may find it necessary to interject their opinion of my life, offering discouraging input rather than encouraging.
 These are not my true friends who call me out when need be.
 Those people I can trust.
-Instead, these are often someone who may feel the need to compete or are working out their self-worth.
+Instead, these are often someone who may feel the need to compete or work out their own self-worth.
 But they are the voices I will not let impact my choices as I strive to fulfill my life’s purpose.

 Do I love well, even toward the undeserving?
 Compassion, kindness, sympathy, concern, and sensitivity are actions that I hope to display willingly.
 Sometimes it’s an easy thing to do toward those who love me, but not as easy when I’ve been hurt or harmed.
-Loving someone who doesn’t deserve it does not mean allowing the hurt to continue; it means choosing to love whether deserved or not.
+Loving someone who doesn’t deserve it does not mean allowing the hurt to continue; it means choosing to love, whether deserved or not.

 Do I offer others encouragement, hope, and confidence?
 There are few greater joys than when you have helped someone else believe in themselves.
 When life brings defeat or discouragement to another, taking the time to point out strengths and offer hope are things we all desperately need.
 It is also one of the greatest gifts we can give.